 - 180-degree rotating fan

-Things to Consider When Looking for the Best Quiet Desk Fans
+Things to Consider When Buying a Quiet Desk Fan

 As we’ve already established, smaller devices tend to be less noisy than larger ones.
 So you’d think that finding quiet desk fans would be pretty easy.
 Well, it’s certainly easier than looking for regular quiet fans because you don’t need to worry about all those moving parts.
 Still, there are some things you should keep in mind while looking for smaller tabletop fans.